-Finally, retinol also helps reduce skin spots and improve skin tone, since it inhibits the production of melatonin, although if you are looking to reduce skin blemishes, what I advise you is to incorporate an acid into your skincare routine (in this article I talk in more detail about them), since they provide better results.
+Finally, retinol also helps reduce skin spots and improve skin tone, since it inhibits the production of melanin, although if you are looking to reduce skin blemishes, what I advise you is to incorporate an acid into your skincare routine (in this article I talk in more detail about them), since they provide better results.

 2. IS RETINOL THE SAME AS RETINOIDS?
 WHAT RETINOIDS ARE THERE?